Coronavirus: Is my airline waiving change fees?

 You can visit SAS’ dedicated coronavirus page here.

-If you have a ticket originally issued for travel from 1 March 2020 up to and including 30 November 2020, you can rebook travel through 30 September 2022 but potential fare difference charges may apply.
+If you have a ticket originally issued for travel from 1 March 2020 up to and including 30 November 2020, you can rebook travel through 30 September 2022.
 If you have a ticket issued between 1 March and 30 September 2020 for original travel dates between 1 December 2020 and 30 April 2021, you can rebook until 30 September 2022.

 Featured photo by Emanuele Cremaschi/Getty Images.